-As the continued influence of the novel strain of coronavirus (COVID-19) slows economic activity for some businesses, others are facing very different challenges.
-Small businesses, the restaurant industry, tourism, and travel are taking massive hits as social distancing protocols and mask mandates limit capacity or force shutdowns completely and many U.S. citizens are opting to stay home to prevent further spread.
+As the continued influence of the novel strain of coronavirus (COVID-19) influences economic activity for businesses, others are facing very different challenges.
+Small businesses, the restaurant industry, tourism, and travel have continued to pivot in the new normal as social distancing protocols and mask mandates limit capacity or force shutdowns completely and many U.S. citizens are opting to stay home to prevent further spread.

 For the commercial transport industry, these changes have manifested differently across freight verticals.
-While durable goods and other non-essential items have been significantly suppressed, a COVID-19 economy translates into an influx in other industries.
-Products that enable self-sufficiency from the comforts of home and items protect essential workers have increased significantly.
-Breakthrough’s data supports over 60,000 daily freight movements, supports this assertion.
+While durable goods and other non-essential items were significantly suppressed at the start of the pandemic, a COVID-19 economy translated into an influx in other industries.
+Products that enable self-sufficiency from the comforts of home and items protect essential workers have increased significantly and remain at historic highs.
+Breakthrough’s data, which supports over 60,000 daily freight movements, supports this assertion.

-When much of the commentary in the marketplace is concerned about plummeting stock prices and slowed economic activity, what can shippers expect for their supply chain?
+When much of the commentary in the marketplace is concerned about a stalled labor market and slowed economic activity, what can shippers expect for their supply chain as we begin to stare down 2021?

-Months after COVID-19’s initial impact, uncertainty across the globe continues, with an end of the virus nowhere in sight.
+Months after COVID freight impacts manifested, uncertainty across the globe continues, with an end of the virus still undetermined.
 The forward-buying consumer behaviors that manifested in freight volume surges early have receded, though remain above typical levels.

 Learn how to navigate massive fluctuations in diesel fuel prices, and how your fuel reimbursements are costing you millions in unnecessary costs here.